sethclover/Questvein/docs/README.md

 ## 4.0 Controls

-In order to see the full list of controls, run the game, press any key to start the game, and the use the '?' command.
+In order to see the full list of controls, run the game, press any key to start the game, and use the '?' command.
 Navigate the command list with the up and down arrow on your keyboard.

 ## 5.0 Contact